vapoursynth/vapoursynth/doc/crop.rst

    Crops the frames in a clip.

-   CropRel is the simplest to use of the two and the arguments are how many pixels to crop from each side.
+   CropRel is the simplest to use of the two.
+The arguments specify how many pixels to crop from each side.

-   CropAbs on the other hand is special because it can accept variable frame size clips and crop out a fixed size area, thus making it a fixed size clip.
+   CropAbs, on the other hand, is special because it can accept variable frame size clips and crop out a fixed size area, thus making it a fixed size clip.
    The arguments *x* and *y* can be linked to frame properties to extract a moving window from a clip.

    Both functions return an error if the whole picture is cropped away or if the subsampling restrictions aren't met.